Prajwal-Arora/Microservices-2.0-js/README.md

-### This code contains all the apis and features present in the following links
+### This code contains all the APIs and features present in the following links

 - https://www.coinex.com/en
 - https://www.coinex.com/en/markets/coin